wavespectra/wavespectra/docs/fitting_1d.rst

     dspart_param

-Spectra are fit along all coodinates in the DataArray
+Spectra are fit along all coodinates in the DataArrays

 .. ipython:: python